jina-ai/jina/docs/fundamentals/executor/hub/sandbox.md

 **Sandboxes are shared with other users**.
 Sometimes you can access the sandbox quickly because other users have already started it.

-Jina Hub finds existing sandbox based on three factors:
+Executor Hub finds existing sandboxes based on three factors:
 - Executor name
 - Executor tag
 - Jina version of the driver program